fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ```sh
 ./mind.sh
 ```
-<p style="margin-left: 2em">If you have installed the ESP-IDF SDK and ESP32 toolchain directly on your machine, you can invoke <code>make</code> right away but must indicate the ESP-IDF install or checkout location by setting the <code>IDF_PATH</code> variable:</p>
+<p style="margin-left: 2em">If you have installed the ESP-IDF SDK and ESP32 toolchain directly on your machine, you can invoke <code>make</code> right away but must indicate the ESP-IDF install or checkout location by setting the <code>IDF_PATH</code> variable.
+Be sure that this location does not contain any spaces in its path and to specify it as <a href="https://cygwin.com/cygwin-ug-net/using.html#using-pathnames">Cygwin POSIX-style path name</a> when working under Windows (e.g., <code>/c/Git/esp-idf</code> instead of <code>C:\Git\esp-idf</code>):</p>

 ```bat
 make IDF_PATH=<ESP-IDF install/checkout location>